 Version 2: Once we've decided to lump together the two nodes incident on the highest-similarity edge, we can actually reduce this instance to a smaller instance of the photo categorization problem using an edge contraction.
-Imagine we remove nodes u and v by contracting their edge (u, v, s) (where sis whatever similarity that edge had).
-We make a new graph with n - 1 nodes that lacks the two nodes we just lumped together.
-Instead, we introduce a combined node $n{u,v}$ .
+Imagine we remove nodes u and v by contracting their edge (u, v, s) (where s is whatever similarity that edge had).
+We make a new graph with n-1 nodes that lacks the two nodes we just lumped together.
+Instead, we introduce a combined node $n{u,v}$.
 We remove the edge (u, v) from the graph.
 Each of u and v also had an edge to every other node, but the new graph needs just one edge from the combined node to each other node.
-So, for every two edges $(u, n, s_u)$ and $(v, n, s_v)$ , we make a single new edge $(n{u,v}, n, \max(s_u, s_v))$ .
+So, for every two edges (u, n, s_u) and (v, n, s_v) , we make a single new edge $(n{u,v}, n, \max(s_u, s_v))$.
 We keep the maximum because it's the one that will "cause trouble" if it ends up being an inter-category edge.
 (Note that after this point, either both edges will be intra-category or both will be inter-category.
-We cannot put u and v in the same category and then put n in the u's category but not v's!)
-Once we get a catogerization that solves the sub-problem, we turn it into a categorization that solves the original problem by removing $n{u,v}$ from whatever category it ended up in and replacing it there with u and v.
+We cannot put u and v in the same category and then put v in the v-category but not v-category.
+Once we get a catogerization that solves the sub-problem, we turn it into a categorization that solves the original problem by removing v-category it ended up in and replacing it there with v-category and v-category it ended up in and replacing it there with v-categorization that v-category it ended up in and replacing it there with v-categorization that v-category it ended up in and replacing it there with v-category.